Steveorevo/node-red-contrib-actionflows/README.md

 # node-red-contrib-actionflows
+A set of nodes that allow you to create extensible flows, reusable flows, looped flows, prioritized flows, and analyze flow performance benchmarks with nanosecond precision.
+ActionFlows enable the ability to group flows into "libraries" by using NodeRED's subflow capabilities.
+You can organize flows for readability and create extendable design patterns.
+To understand ActionFlows, review each section starting with Basics below and each section's examples.

+## Basics

+## Benchmarks

+## Priorities

+## Nesting

+## Loops

+### None

+### Watch

+### Decrement

+### Increment

+### Increment From Zero

+## Libraries

+### Private actions

+### Private flows

+## Advanced
+Overrides, invalidating segments at runtime, manipulating msg._af

+## Installation

-Provides nodes to enable an extendable design pattern for flows.
+ ,  Provides nodes to enable an extendable design pattern for flows.
 ActionFlows can streamline the appearance of flows in a similar way that Node-RED's native subflows work or the link nodes' "virtual wires"; invoking flow segments located elsewhere.
 Unlike link nodes or subflows, flows that use the actionflows node do